Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Imagine if you were a student studying for a set of exams.
 Let's work backwards to find the equivalent mechanistic list of things that a student would need to get an A in the exams.

-1. The way to ace exams is 80% accounted for by learning to the test.
+1. The way to ace exams is 80% accounted for by learning to the test. [citation?] [also personal correspondence with father]

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
 The student needs free time and energy in order to do this, of which there is limited per day.